-Carlos here, the Creative Director of IZ Cinema, and I’m thrilled to get the chance to create something for you.
+Carlos here, the Creative Director of IZ Cinema, and on behalf of the team, we’d be thrilled to get the chance to create something for you.
 Locally or abroad, no destination is too far … we travel!

 Making fun edits like this is something I love, so I’m personally invested in my work and clients love the results.
 Living in Santa Cruz, California with my young family, I know that having images and video of them is priceless.
 Life moves so fast, kids grow up so quickly, and a page in our lives turns into a finished chapter in the blink of an eye.
 It’s one thing to hear about the good old days.
 It’s another thing entirely to see and hear them.